SwedbankPay/developer.swedbankpay.com/paymentmenuv3/create-payment.md

 ---
-title: Getting Started
+title: Create Payment
 description: |
- Here you will learn about creating a payment, redirect the payer to our secure hosted paymentmenu.
-After the purchase, the payer will be redirected back to your website.
+ Here you will learn about creating a payment and redirect the payer to our secure hosted paymentmenu.
 menu_order: 300
 ---